moritzwassmer/APPRAS_e2e_imitation/README.md

  - RGB + LiDAR + Radar

+## Architecture

+The Master Thesis by Jonas Dammen "End-to-end deep learning for autonomous driving" compares three different model architectures for multimodal end-to-end driving in Carla.
+The result was that a stacked spatio-temporal CNN performed better than a RNN and a simple CNN.
+However, he also notes that he expects the temporal model to outperform the spatiotemporal model if properly configured (more difficult).
+"A necessity for the spatiotemporal model was to find the correct size of the dense layers.
+Except for that the architecture is similar to the spatial one, except for the stacking of feature extractors.
+After a good combination of dense layers was found, then tweaking of hyper-parameters was applied to get the final model.
+This was not the case with the temporal architecture.
+This architecture was without doubt the hardest to train, and to get to achieve a validation loss below 0.1.
+This doesn’t mean that the temporal architecture is less suited for the task, but the complexity of a recurrent neural network makes it more difficult to configure.
+If the correct architecture and training configuration was found during exploitation, then a certain guess would be that it would achieve better results on the task compared to the Spatiotemporal model.
+This comes from the fact that an LSTM uses a forget gate that enables it to filter what kind of features it should pass forward from earlier time-steps to the dense layers, while the spatiotemporal model provides all the feature from all the time steps to the dense layers."

 ## Installation
 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.